groupdocs-watermark/GroupDocs.Watermark-Docs/net/getting-started/features-overview.md

 url: watermark/net/features-overview
 title: Features Overview
 weight: 1
-description: "GroupDocs.Watermark for .NET API presents a wide range of features related to watermark: adding, searching, modifying, removing and more."
+description: "GroupDocs.Watermark for .NET API presents a wide range of features like creating a watermark, removing watermark, adding watermark to photos, removing watermark from photo and more."
-keywords:
+keywords: creating a watermark, adding watermark to photos, removing watermark, removing watermark from photo
 productName: GroupDocs.Watermark for .NET
 hideChildren: True
 ---